danbev/inf-wasi/README.md

 ### Motivation
-There are currently offerings available for running inference locally, like [llamafile], [run-llama.sh], [llmstudio], [llamaedge], [ollama], [localllm], and possible others as this is a fast moving field.
+There are currently offerings available for running inference locally, like [llamafile], [run-llama.sh], [llmstudio], [llamaedge], [ollama], [localllm], [Chat with RTX], and possible others as this is a fast moving field.
 The target user of these are users wanting to run llm inference on their local machine for reasons like privacy (not sharing their data with an LLM inference service provider), or wanting to avoid the cost of a LLM inference provider.

 The intention of `inf-wasi` it to cater for developers that want to run inference in their applications, and simliar to the above users they also want